instaclustr/cassandra-operator/doc/providers/pks.md

 ### Installing the operator with Helm and Tiller
-The project include in-tree helm templates to make installation simpler and repeatable.
+The project includes in-tree Helm templates to make installation simpler and repeatable.
-To install via helm follow the steps below:
+To install via Helm follow the steps below:

 ```bash
 #First check and change the values.yaml file to make sure it meets your requirements: